-The actual number of restricted stock units issued to our Named Executive Officers following the conclusion of a performance period will be based on our performance relative to the financial goals for that performance period and our stock price on the Certification Date.
-The value of the restricted stock units that may be received by an executive will depend on our stock price on the payment date.
-In addition, the restricted stock units may be settled in cash or in shares of the company's common stock, in the discretion of the Compensation Committee
+The actual number of shares of restricted common stock issued to our Named Executive Officers following the conclusion of a performance period will be based on our performance relative to the financial goals for that performance period.
+The value of the shares of common stock that may be received by an executive will depend on our stock price on the settlement date.